Dr Joanne Mayoh

 - jmayoh at bournemouth dot ac dot uk

-- Senior Lecturer in Sport , Physical Activity & Health
+- Senior Lecturer In Sport Physical Activity and Health

 - Dorset House D219, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:

-My earlier work and PhD focused on how cultural changes associated with the postmodern age such as the Internet effect our society and the ageing population.
+My earlier work and PhD focused on how cultural changes associated with the postmodern age such as the Internet effect our society and how the internet can promote wellbeing for people living with chronic health conditions.
 This led to an interest in how consumers use the internet and new technologies (such as application software) as a part of physical activity and exercise regimes.

-I also have a passion for methodology, and particularly those that empower and involve the general public within the research process...
-I have recently collaborated with internationally renowned authors on a number of methodological journal articles that focus of the formal conceptualisation and review of Mixed Methods Phenomenological Research.more
+I also have a passion for methodology, and particularly those that empower and involve the general public within the research process.
+I have recently collaborated with internationally renowned authors on a number of methodological journal articles that focus of the formal conceptualisation and review of Mixed Methods Phenomenological Research...

 - Mayoh, J. and Onwuegbuzie, A.J., 2015.
 Toward a Conceptualization of Mixed Methods Phenomenological Research.
 JOURNAL OF MIXED METHODS RESEARCH, 9 (1), 91-107.